rmorse/babel-plugin-jsx-template-vars/README.md

 In Handlebars this might be: ```{{name}}``` and in PHP it might look like this: ```<?php echo $name ?>```.

-Using this transform you will be able to use the same code JSX code you've written, to output a Handlebars or PHP version of the same application.
+Using this transform you will be able to use the same JSX code you've written, to output a Handlebars or PHP version of the same application.

 Remember, it won't be interactive, this is only for generating an initial pre-render to achieve SSR.